rehiy/cordova-plugin-cache-clear/README.md

     var error = function(status) {
         alert('Error: ' + status);
     };
-    window.cache.clear(success, error);
+    window.CacheClear(success, error);
 });
 ```

 Android vs. iOS
 ======

-On iOS, cache.clear deletes temporary files (images that have been downloaded by the app).
+On iOS, CacheClear deletes temporary files (images that have been downloaded by the app).
-On Android, cache.clear also deletes all local, persistent data (such as stored files and any data saved to localStorage).
+On Android, CacheClear also deletes all local, persistent data (such as stored files and any data saved to localStorage).